rajkumarvasan/bits-ml-assignment-2/README.md

 ---

 ## 4. Models Used
-To ensure a robust comparative evaluation, five distinct machine learning classification algorithms are preserved as serialized `.joblib` files within the `model/` folder:

 1. **Random Forest Classifier**: An ensemble tree method providing high accuracy and feature importance rankings.
-2. **Decision Tree Classifier**: A clear, interpretable flowchart-style model used as a strong structure baseline.
+2. **Decision Tree Classifier**: A clear, interpretable flowchart style or Decision rule model used as a strong structure baseline.
-3. **Logistic Regression**: A robust linear model optimized with high iterations to map categorical probability boundaries.
+3. **Logistic Regression**: A linear model optimized with high iterations to map categorical probability boundaries.
-4. **K-Nearest Neighbors (KNN)**: A distance-based classifier that categorizes samples based on the majority vote of their closest data points in the feature space.
+4. **K-Nearest Neighbors (KNN)**: A distance based classifier that categorizes samples based on the majority vote of their closest data points in the feature space.
 5. **Naive Bayes (CategoricalNB)**: A probabilistic classifier based on Bayes' theorem, specifically optimized to handle independent categorical feature distributions.

 ---